learnwebanim/Developer-Portal/Tutorials/readme.md

 Whether you're looking to deepen your knowledge in a particular language or understand important coding techniques, these tutorials will provide valuable insights.

 Tutorials should empower developers to learn by doing.
 Whether it's a small snippet or a deep dive, your contribution can make a big impact!

+### Contribution Guidelines
+Contributors are encouraged to submit tutorials to either the **Language_Specific** or **Techniques** section based on the nature of the material:
+- For **Language_Specific**, make sure the tutorial is clearly tied to a specific programming language.
+- For **Techniques**, focus on providing tutorials that are language-agnostic or related to coding techniques applicable across various platforms.

+All submissions should follow the repository's **contribution guidelines** and include code examples, clear explanations, and references where applicable.